 Coastal Carolina Community College is committed to the principle that class attendance is an essential part of its educational program.
 Class lectures, demonstrations, discussions, and other in-class experiences are regarded as vital ingredients of the educational process that cannot be easily compensated for through out-of-class make-up work.
 Coastal's attendance policy is designed to balance the educational benefits of regular class attendance with the demands of everyday life.
+In order to be officially enrolled, a student must attend the course no later than the census date.
 To allow for absences related to religious observances, illness, emergencies, and other circumstances, students may miss up to 12.5% of class hours before being mandatorily dropped by instructors.